-Reading posts on Speak your Truth about living with anxiety has given me strength to share my own struggle.
+Reading posts on Speak your Truth about living with anxiety has given me the strength to share my own struggle.
 Not as a means to gain sympathy but in the hopes that someone else will read this and find strength much the same way I found strength from Stephanie Neighbour’s blog.
 Living with anxiety, agoraphobia, depression, etc., you often feel alone and ashamed, afraid someone will find out your secret and think less of you.
 The internet has provided a space where from the safe anonymity of the computer screen we can find that we are not alone.

 I have lived with anxiety and bouts of seasonal depression for most of my life.
-In the last couple of years I have experienced life-altering events that have exacerbated this.
+In the last couple of years, I have experienced life-altering events that have exacerbated this.
 I now battle agoraphobia.
 I am not housebound more like neighborhood bound.
-On my worst days I am in my room and on good days I am out walking around the neighborhood with my daughters and our dogs.
+On my worst days, I am in my room and on good days I am out walking around the neighborhood with my daughters and our dogs.
 Being in a car is much more than I can handle most days so I try to avoid cars.
 This has been the hardest struggle because my job requires some traveling.
 I used to travel all the time.
 Most months you would find me gone almost every weekend.
 In the last year, I have stopped pretty much traveling even for work which has caused some hardship.
 I haven’t owned a car in about 3 years so that has enabled me to stop most of my traveling.
 This is something I am really trying to overcome.
 I am trying to get a car because I think if I owned a car and I could drive every day, it would help me to stretch my boundaries and overcome my agoraphobia.
 Each day pushing the limits driving a little farther and a little longer until I could travel again.
-I would so love to travel like I did before.
+I would so love to travel as I did before.

 I do not take regular medication for my anxiety.
 I do have a rescue medication if I have a really bad panic attack.
 I use cognitive behavior therapy to try to manage my anxiety.
 Over the years, I have developed little techniques that help me.
 One of the things I do is write through my anxiety.
 When I am feeling anxious and out of control before it gets to the point of panic, I write in my journal.
 I write through my anxiety, looking at it from outside as if I am writing as a character in a novel.
 It allows me to distance myself while exploring the situation.
 I write until I am calm.
 This is just one of the many techniques that can be used.
 I also use distractive thinking such as running the ABC’s in my head, repetitive counting on my fingers, singing, and Lamaze breathing things that distract my mind from the anxiety loop.
 Below is a journal entry of writing through my anxiety.
 Maybe it will help you.
 Writing helps me.